johnzastrow/phpblog/hugo-export/posts/2008-07-17-cross-compare-sql-server-2008-spatial-postgresqlpostgis-13-14-mysql-5-6.md

 />
 /> We would appreciate if people could take a quick look at it and let us know
 /> if you see any gross errors or important things we left out.
 Most of this
-/> information we curled from reading the help docs of each product and from
 /> our general familiarity with the databases and GIS products out there.
 We
 /> tried to be as fair as possible.
 />